-Hip and groin pain
+Hip and Groin Pain

 All of these issues affect people’s ability to walk comfortably, contributing to a loss of lifestyle and quality of life, making it hard to complete your daily tasks and to enjoy your social and sporting commitments.
 The knock-on effect of decreased walking can also lead to a decrease in your general fitness and cardiovascular health, leading to decreased balance and potentially lifestyle illnesses.
+Physiotherapy can help.

 Osteoarthritis of the hip is the degeneration of the hip due to mechanical loads on the joint during weight-bearing.
 The main structures affected are the articular cartilage, then the bone underneath and the soft tissue structures that surround the joint.
 In people aged over 65, 10% have hip OA, and 50% of these people report pain.
 The normal presentation is anterior groin pain felt on walking, or when flexing the hip such as reaching to put shoes and socks on or sitting on a low chair.
 Recent studies have shown specific exercise is the most effective tool at improving the symptoms and quality of life of people with hip OA.
 Prevention is the best strategy – with modification of lifestyle factors and improvements in hip function, mobility and strength.
 Our physiotherapists care experts at assessing the hip, treating your symptoms and teaching you the skills and exercises you need to manage your hip OA.

 About Gluteal Tendinopathy (and Lateral Hip Pain)

 Posterior and lateral hip pain is often associated with Gluteal Tendinopathies – most often the Gluteal Medius and the Gluteal Minimus tendons.
 They run over the trochanteric bursa (hip bursa) and insert into the greater trochanter of the femur (thigh bone).